 If there are significant creditor pressures, such as threats of, or a winding up petition being presented against you, it is possible to obtain an interim order from Court to prevent creditors (which may include a landlord) taking action against you while the proposal is being drafted and finalised.

 Creditors may propose some changes to the arrangement which will be put to you for consideration.
+They may also request a physical meeting (but this is not very common).

 If the IVA is accepted, the IP will be appointed Supervisor.